-Make your meal special with Korean Purple Rice.
-A multi-grain rice that’s as easy to cook as regular white rice.
+Make the meal extra special with Korean Purple Rice, also known as Heukmi Bap!
+As easy to cook as plain white rice.
 With added health benefits.
 And such a pretty purple color!
-A steaming bowl of perfectly cooked Korean rice is underrated simplicity at its best.
+Make a steaming bowl of perfectly cooked Korean rice in your rice cooker!

 What is Korean Purple Rice?